- Print this page

 - Information relating to sensitive matters will not be considered as part of an informal request.
 However, this does not override an applicant’s legal right to apply for this type of information as a formal access application

-A decision that is made in response to an informal request is not subject to any legal review rights.
+A decision that is made in response to an informal request is not subject to any legal review rights under the GIPA Act.

 An applicant who is not given information in response to an informal request will be informed of their right to make a formal access application under the GIPA Act.

 An applicant will be required to complete an Informal Request for Information form to access information informally.
-However, information from the FACS Housing website or that has been made publicly available will not require an application form.
-An Informal Request for Information form may be lodged at any local Client Service Office throughout NSW, or with the Right to Information Unit.
+However, information from the FACS website or that has been made publicly available will not require an application form.
+An Informal Request for Information form may be lodged with the Right to Information Unit.

-Requests for a copy of all information from an applicant’s FACS Housing file or tenancy records will require an applicant to lodge a formal access application.
+Requests for a copy of all information from an applicant’s FACS file will require a formal access application.

 Formal Access Applications

-Should a formal access application seek information concerning a service delivered to the public by a contractor of FACS Housing entered into from 1 July 2010, the contractor is to provide the information to FACS Housing for the purpose of processing the application, in accordance with Section 121 of Part 7 of the GIPA Act.
-FACS Housing has a legal right to information held by the contractor that relates to:
+Should a formal access application seek information concerning a service delivered to the public by a contractor of FACS entered into from 1 July 2010, the contractor is to provide the information to FACS for the purpose of processing the application, in accordance with section 121 of the GIPA Act.
+FACS has a legal right to obtain information held by the contractor that relates to:

 - the performance of the service, or